database64128/shadowsocks-go/README.md

 The padding policy can be configured individually for each Shadowsocks 2022 client and server.

-- `PadPlainDNS`: Add padding if the destination port is 53.
-(Default)
+- `"PadPlainDNS"`: Add padding if the destination port is 53. (default)
-- `PadAll`: Pad all packets.
+- `"PadAll"`: Pad all packets.
-- `NoPadding`: No padding.
+- `"NoPadding"`: No padding.

 ### 2. TCP Reject Policy

-Reject policies are implemented for all TCP servers.
-A TCP server's reject policy is invoked when an accepted connection fails the protocol's handshake process.
-Each protocol has its own default reject policy.
+Reject policies are implemented for Shadowsocks 2022 TCP servers.
+A server's reject policy is invoked when an accepted connection fails the protocol's handshake process.
 Custom reject policies can be useful for censorship circumvention servers to evade active probing.

-- `JustClose`: Just close the connection.
-(Default for cleartext protocols)
+- `"JustClose"`: Just close the connection, without any special handling.
-- `ForceReset`: Forcibly reset the connection.
-Many protocols behave this way when invalid data is received.
-(Default for Shadowsocks 2022)
+- `"ForceReset"`: Forcibly reset the connection.
+Many protocols behave this way when invalid data is received. (default)
-- `CloseWriteDrain`: Send FIN and keep reading until EOF.
+- `"CloseWriteDrain"`: Send FIN and keep reading until EOF.
 This is typically how legacy Shadowsocks servers handle replay.
-- `ReplyWithGibberish`: Keep reading and send random garbage after each read returns.
+- `"ReplyWithGibberish"`: Keep reading and send random garbage after each read returns.
 This emulates how a legacy Shadowsocks server without replay protection behaves, except it doesn't actually relay the replayed payload.

 ### 3. Unsafe Fallback

 A Shadowsocks 2022 server can be configured to forward TCP connections to a fallback address when the handshake fails.
-Add the `unsafeFallbackAddress` field to the server block to specify the fallback address.
+Add the `"unsafeFallbackAddress"` field to the server block to specify the fallback address.
 On startup a warning message will be printed to tell you that using this feature "taints" the server.
 Unsafe fallback only works for TCP connections.

 This feature might be useful when your threat model only includes off-path attackers, and you want to reuse the port or trick probes into thinking the server is something else.
 An on-path attacker (e.g. a typical censor) can easily tell that the regular traffic does not match the fallback traffic.